A DCNN-based Arbitrarily-Oriented Object Detector for Quality Control and Inspection Application: Feature Pyramid Single Shot Multi-box Detector (FPSSD)

-Several existing approaches aim at using the Feature Pyramid in DCNN, such as \cite{lin2017feature,li2017fssd,fu2017dssd}.
-According to Fig. \ref{fig:com_fpn_arch}, there are four methods for fusing feature maps.
-Method A in Fig. \ref{fig:com_fpn_arch} illustrates the most common strategy, which merges feature maps layer by layer by element-wise addition and applies detector on each scale feature map.
-Though the Feature Pyramid has been proved to be able to efficiently improve the detection performance for small targets in \cite{lin2017feature}.
-It brings massive computation to reduce the detection efficiency, which is what this work wants to avoid.
-Another method is a lightweight fusion method named FSSD \cite{li2017fssd} shown in Fig. \ref{fig:com_fpn_arch} [B].
-In this method, the top-down path and down-top path are obviously independent of each other.
-First, it fuses the feature maps from the top to the bottom layers in the top-down path by enlarging the resolution of feature maps of top layers.
-Then, in the top-down path, the resolution of feature maps is decreased to four groups by interpolation.
-Lastly, the different resolution feature maps are combined by the concatenate layer and sent to the loss function.
-Though this method is capable of saving the computational cost as compared with method A, the feature maps applied in the detector are singular and lack various semantic information.
-According to Fig. \ref{fig:com_fpn_arch} [C], the proposed method employs the identical strategy to FPN to fuse the feature maps.
-Moreover, to reduce the computation, a concatenate layer is implemented to combine the different feature maps.
-Subsequently, the combined feature maps are fed into the detector for detection.
-Lastly, Fig. \ref{fig:com_fpn_arch} [D] illustrates the strategy of the original SSD applied.
-It shows that SSD does not have the feature fusion module, and it lacks the capability to capture both the low-level details features and high-level semantic information. \\
+So far, several works have implemented the feature pyramid concept onto DCNNs (see~\cite{lin2017feature,li2018fssd,fu2017dssd}, among others).
+The four typical approaches for fusing the feature maps are overviewed in Fig.~\ref{fig:com_fpn_arch}.
+Figure~\ref{fig:com_fpn_arch}(a) illustrates the most common strategy, FPN, which merges feature maps layer by layer by element-wise addition and performs detection from each scale/feature map.
+Another method is the lightweight fusion strategy named FSSD~\cite{li2018fssd} shown in Fig.~\ref{fig:com_fpn_arch}(b).
+In this case, features from different layers at different scales are concatenated together first and used next to generate a series of pyramid features.
+Lastly, the different feature maps are combined by the concatenation layer and sent to the loss function.
+Though this method is capable of saving computational costs as compared to method (a), the feature maps feeding the detector finally lack certain semantic information.
+Figure~\ref{fig:com_fpn_arch}(c) illustrates FPSSD, our method, which employs a strategy identical to FPN to fuse the feature maps, but aims at reducing the computational cost by means of a concatenation layer that combines the different feature maps.
+Subsequently, the combined feature maps are fed into the detector.
+Lastly, Fig.~\ref{fig:com_fpn_arch}(d) depicts the strategy adopted in the original SSD.
+Among others, it shows that SSD does not integrate any feature fusion module, and thus it has a limited capability to capture simultaneously low-level details and high-level semantic data.